-The spice turmeric is easily dismissed as “that yellow curry spice”, but it contains a wealth of body-aiding compounds that make it one of the best medicinal herbs.
-Benefits Of Curcumin, a particularly potent antioxidant, gives turmeric a lot of its credibility as a newly-rediscovered powerful medicinal ingredient.
+The spice turmeric, for instance, is easily dismissed as “that yellow curry spice”, but it contains a wealth of body-aiding compounds that make it one of the best medicinal herbs.
+Curcumin, a particularly potent antioxidant, gives turmeric a lot of its credibility as a newly-rediscovered powerful medicinal ingredient.

 While turmeric can be sprinkled into a variety of dishes, one of the simplest ways we can regularly consume turmeric is in tea (except for those who are pregnant and/or breastfeeding, or who don’t have medical clearance to do so – just to be safe).
 Making sure to use good quality turmeric powder as the base for the tea is essential, however, and the only way to make this even better would be to use freshly grated turmeric.
 Fortunately, the latter is quite easy to obtain as turmeric tends to always be in good supply in supermarkets.